-How to bring up a concern, or make a complaint - the 'Procedure'
+Raising a concern or complaint - the 'Procedure'

-The Trust's complaints procedure consists of four stages:
+The Trust's complaints procedure consists of three stages:

-- Stage 1 Concerns and difficulties, raised with an appropriate member of staff and dealt with informally; - Stage 2 Complaints formally investigated by the Headteacher (or designate); - Stage 3 Complaints formally reviewed by the Chair of The LAC (or designate); - Stage 4 Complaint Panel Hearing which will consist of at least 2 Directors and one person independent of the Trust.
+- Stage 1 Concerns and difficulties, raised with an appropriate member of staff and dealt with informally; - Stage 2 Complaints formally investigated by the Headteacher (or designate); - Stage 3 Complaint Panel Hearing which will consist of at least 1 Director, 1 member of the school's LAC and one person independent person, who can be a LAC member from another Trust school. .

-If the complaint is about the conduct of the Headteacher, the Chair of The LAC will investigate the complaint under Stage 2 of this Complaints Policy instead of the Headteacher.
-The Vice-Chair of The LAC will review the complaint under Stage 3 of this Complaints Policy instead of the Chair of the LAC.
+If the complaint is about the conduct of the Headteacher, the Chair of the LAC will investigate the complaint under Stage 2 of this Complaints Policy instead of the Headteacher.

-If a complaint is about the conduct of the Chair of The LAC, the Headteacher will consider the complaint under Stage 2 of this Complaints Policy as normal, and the Vice-Chair of The LAC will review the complaint under Stage 3 of this Complaints Policy instead of the Chair of The LAC.
+If a complaint is about the conduct of the Chair of the LAC, the Headteacher will consider the complaint under Stage 2 of this Complaints Policy as normal..